msprev/pandocinject/README.md

 `Injector`
 ----------

 Objects from this class create pandoc filters.
-You need to instantiate one of these to create a pandocinject filter for pandoc.
+You need to instantiate one of these to create a pandoc filter.

 -   `Injector(name, selector_module, formatter_module)`:
     -   Returns: